pyudev/pyudev/doc/guide.rst

 Device(u'/sys/devices/pci0000:00/0000:00:0d.0/host2/target2:0:0/2:0:0:0/block/sda/sda2')
 Device(u'/sys/devices/pci0000:00/0000:00:0d.0/host2/target2:0:0/2:0:0:0/block/sda/sda3')

-:meth:`~Context.list_devices()` returns an :class:`Enumerator` object.
-This
-object represents a filtered list of devices.
-Iterating over this object yields :class:`Device` objects which represent individual devices.

-The choice of the right filters requires some knowledge about the way udev classifies and categorizes devices.
-Poke around in ``/sys/`` to get a feeling for the udev-way to handle devices.
+The choice of the right filters depends on the use case and generally requires some knowledge about how udev classifies and categorizes devices.
+This is out of the scope of this guide.
+Poke around in ``/sys/`` to get a feeling for the udev-way of device handling, read the udev documentation or one of the tutorials in the net.

+The keyword arguments of :meth:`list_devices()` provide the most common filter operations.
+You can apply other, less common filters by calling one of the ``match_*`` methods on the :class:`Enumerator` returned by of :meth:`list_devices()`.

 Accessing individual devices directly
 -------------------------------------

 If you just need a single specific :class:`Device`, you don't need to enumerate all devices with a specific filter criterion.
-Instead, just get the device object directly either by its device path (:meth:`Device.from_path()`), or by the its subsystem and device name (:meth:`Device.from_name()`).
+Instead, you can directly create :class:`Device` objects from a device path (:meth:`Device.from_path()`), or by from a subsystem and device name (:meth:`Device.from_name()`).
 The following code gets the :class:`Device` object for the first hard disc in two different
 ways: